martinohmann/dts/README.md

   environment variable or set `DTS_COLOR=never`.

 * `jaq`: Use [`jaq-core`](https://docs.rs/jaq-core/latest/jaq_core/) to
   process transformation filters instead of shelling out to `jq`.

-  This feature is experimental and not enabled by default yet.
+This feature is enabled by default.

 ## License